quxiaofeng/PolyU_beamer_theme/README.md

 + "blue" option is ready.
 It is inspired by the Computing Department 45th anniversary logo.
 + "numbers" option is the page number on the bottom left-hand corner.
 + "nologo" option enables the solo usage of color theme without PolyU logos on title page and headers.
++ "nominilogo" option removes the white mini logo typically on the right of the title bar.
++ "minilogoleft" option moves the mini logo to the left of the title bar.
 + "polyu" option is default option and it enables whether it exist or not.
 + "comp" option is to include the computing logo in the title page and the head banner.
 + "forty" option is to use the Computing Department 40th anniversary logo in the title page and the head banner.